Case StudyInnovative Healthcare Wearable

 Rapid iteration and remote and local teamwork have led to a systematic reduction in risk, improvement in technology and assembly techniques, to achieve the development of a demonstrator system that is both scientifically resilient and designed with the user at the centre.

-“The Thrive team have been the perfect compliment to our internal team.
+“The Thrive team have been the perfect complement to our internal team.
 They have brought the missing skills to the table and been extremely responsive to our needs.”

 Dan Honeywell, Zedsen Ltd